-If you’re looking for a free art project for the days before Thanksgiving break, try cross-legged origami turkeys.
+If you’re looking for a free Thanksgiving art project, try cross-legged origami turkeys.
 All you need is paper!

 If you want to try this activity with your little ones all you need is paper, scissors, and some clear instructions.